vdt/ml-service-api/README.md

 -------------------------
 Please look in the docs folder for more detailed documentation.
 There is a README there that explains how to build and view the docs.

+You can also see the latest documentation at [ReadtheDocs](http://ml-api.readthedocs.org/en/latest/) .